ridwanabdillahi/rfcs/text/0000-rustflags.md

 compiler flags start with a `-`, without the `=` delimitter `clap` parses the rustc flag as a new Cargo flag instead leading to an error from Cargo.

-For each rustc flag specified by a Rust developer, Cargo will pass the flag through to the invocation of rustc for this crate.
+For each rustc flag specified by a Rust developer, Cargo will pass the flag through to the invocation of rustc for the current crate.
 This includes all invocations of rustc for a given crate including all targets, such as, lib, bin, examples and the test targets being built.
 For example, a given crate `foo` that contains a lib, bin, examples and test target: